Reviews You Can Rely On

 Credit: Natalie Kafader

 There are similarities between this performance and the suction power recordings.
 However, the Shark Pet Plus deserves a respectful head nod for performing adequately and defying the odds of its low suction power.
+The Dyson V12 Detect Slim, meanwhile, was flawless on the crevice test, removing 100% of debris in two short passes.
+Along with its great hardwood performance, this makes the V12 a contender for any household with a mix of hard surfaces, such as hardwood, vinyl, and tile.

 Edge Cleaning

 For our final assessment, we considered how well these machines handle hallways and tight spaces where baseboards abound.
 Some of the products can tackle their problems head-on (pushing into the wall), while others excel running parallel to the wall along the edge, but only a few can truly master 100% pick-up in both tests.
-The Dyson Gen5, Submarine, V8, and Shark Detect Pro are the double threats we want to take home to mom.
+The Dyson Gen5, Submarine, V8, and Shark Detect Pro are the double threats we want to take home to Mom.

 The Kenmore also exhibited the same quarter-inch buffer that Tineco showed during its test, leaving us very unsatisfied since we know debris tends to settle far from foot traffic, pushing it close to walls on hard surfaces.
 Due to the bumper on the Shark Pet Plus, Vertex, and the Samsung Bespoke couldn't quite grab all the coffee off the floor when pushing it head-on, leaving a noticeable amount near the edges.
 The Bespoke's front roller isn't actually motorized, so it doesn't help grab material unless it's pushed through the debris.
 This is most likely why it could suck up coffee grounds head-on.